danielabar/meblog/src/markdown/they-dont-all-have-to-be-activerecord-models.md

 This type of problem can be solved with [ActiveModel](https://guides.rubyonrails.org/active_model_basics.html).
 This is a module in Rails that provides a way to create model-like objects that have many of the same features as traditional Rails models, but are not necessarily backed by a database table.
 This is useful when modeling data that is not directly related to the application's database, which is exactly what we need to solve this example.

+The steps in this section will explain what needs to be changed from the scaffolded code to implement the requirement of having a field in the create form that is used for validation, but not persisted.
+You can also check out this [project](https://github.com/danielabar/not_all_activerecord) that demonstrates the complete solution.

 ### CustomerForm

 Start by introducing a `CustomerForm` model.
 This will be used instead of the `Customer` model to bind to the form that admin users fill out to create a customer.
 This class lives in the same `models` directory as all the other Rails models, but rather than inheriting from `ApplicationRecord` as the other models that are backed by a database table, it includes the `ActiveModel::Model` module: